NatNight99/02-first_impression/index.md

 ![18 shot samostatný obraz](https://github.com/NatNight99/02-first_impression/assets/129601977/fa6088f1-9c71-4ea3-82c0-63e4530173fd)
 _Will he make it out alive?_

-- Concept art and story development of an animated movie
 - "The Boots Walk Quietly" is an animated short that was created in the last summer as a school project
 - It’s an animated horror with the fairy tale aspects sprinkled in
 - To bring the story to life, I used the drawing program Krita, Adobe After Effects and Adobe Premiere